Genetic diversity can now be monitored worldwide

 The study demonstrated that it is feasible to monitor genetic diversity by applying two genetic diversity indicators that were adopted in the GBF, one as headline A.4 (mandatory to report on) and another as a complementary indicator (optional).
 The headline indicator monitors if populations are large enough to sustain genetic diversity, and the complementary indicator monitors if populations (and thus the genetic diversity within them) are maintained.
 Interestingly, by focusing on population size and the existence of populations, these indicators provide a “shortcut” to DNA-based monitoring.
 This means that they do not necessarily require DNA laboratories and equipment but rather use available survey data.
 This makes them accessible to a wide range of countries with varying resources.

-In total the authors analyzed genetic indicators for 919 species, representing more than 5000 populations.
-The findings were revealing: while the majority of analyzed species maintain most of their populations, 58% of them have populations that are too small to sustain genetic diversity.
+However, the indicators show many populations are at a threshold of dramatic genetic diversity decline unless action is taken.
+While the majority of analyzed species had maintained most of their populations, 58% of them have populations that are too small to sustain genetic diversity.
 Furthermore, the results indicate that the commonly used conservation assessment tool, the IUCN Red List, does not adequately represent genetic status, highlighting the critical importance of monitoring genetic diversity as well.

 Five megadiverse (top in biological richness) countries were represented in the study (Australia, Colombia, Mexico, South Africa, and the USA), three of which are also developing economies (Colombia, Mexico, and South Africa).
 By co-developing shared guidelines and methods useful to the different conditions of their countries, the authors demonstrated that the indicators can be estimated using diverse data sources, species, regardless of the differing socio-economic contexts of countries.
 This experience can serve as a reference, enabling countries to use data that is the most relevant and accessible to them.